 Rodez, France

-When I was twelve years old, questions of the nature of reality and the purpose of this human birth became more important to me.
+When I was twelve years old, questions about the nature of reality and the purpose of this human birth became more important to me.
 Over the following eighteen months, my questioning turned to longing.
 I would dialogue with God, begging to be sent a teacher, or to have the longing taken away.

 When I was fourteen, my mom went to a Siddha Yoga